berenoguz/yabi/README.markdown

 	make
 	sudo make install

+If you want to clean the source directory from binary file:

+	make clean

+You can also uninstall binary and C++ library header files by:

+	sudo make uninstall

 ## API
 Nothing about brainfuck is hardcoded in yabi library.
 Every token defined as a ```constexpr``` value.
 Interpreter is generically created as:
 ``` cpp